 If a pregnant queen is infected with FPV, the brains of her unborn kittens may be damaged and this can affect the kittens' balance, resulting in them having a wobbly gait.
-At weaning these kittens may have problems feeding as their heads will bob up and down - these kittens have a condition called cerebellar hypoplasia.
-FPV infection has also been associated with fading kitten syndrome.
+At weaning these kittens may

-5 How is FPV diagnosed?
+5. How is FPV diagnosed?